cympfh/6x6/README.md

 ### Output

-The output is the best choice of the next player, and the game after the choice.
+The output is the best choice of the next player, and the board after put with the best choice.

 ```
 b4